A couple of years ago we ran a story about a hunter seeing a feral monkey in Texas and it garnered a tremendous amount of interest.

-Our goal is always to raise awareness to wildlife and in the case of exotics it is good to let people know there are strange encounters to be had-it seems especially in my home state of Texas.
+Our goal is always to raise awareness to wildlife and in the case of exotics it is good to let people know there are strange encounters to be had in the wild.

 My brother-in-law is also on the lease and he was the first one that I know of that encountered one on our lease while hunting.
 He was in the middle of a field in a ground blind when he saw some movement.
 He looked over and saw a monkey headed in his direction.
 The macaque noticed him just after he saw him and immediately puffed out his chest and got very red.
 He walked in his direction and veered off before he was too close.
 For good measure, my brother-in-law had him in his sights the whole time with no intention of shooting him unless he was attacked.